 5 Top Tips for writing your Business Analyst CV

 While you may feel that by being more generic on your CV you are opening yourself up to more opportunities, the same cannot be said when it comes to creating a Business Analyst CV.
-As a recruitment consultant who specialises in this area, I want to guide you through the process of creating and improving your BA CV so that it outlines your abilities in the clearest way possible.
+We spoke to Brittany Arlove, a recruitment consultant who specialises in this area, who has provided some top tips on improving your BA CV so that it outlines your abilities in the clearest way possible.

 Demonstrate logic and practicality